LatinScribe/siloam-public/README.md

    * Note: to play the audio with another voice, you must press the "proccess image" button again with the newly selected voice.

   <img src="https://github.com/user-attachments/assets/16bfa1e6-1f46-46f7-b73b-09af11264bc0" alt="drawing" width="500"/>

+  **Administrator Management:**

+     > _Note:_ The default admin account is available for demonstration purposes.
+In any actual deployment, it should be removed!

+  * [Log in](https://www.siloam.henrytchen.com/login) using the default Administrator credentials: username: **SUDOMASTER**, password: **SUDOMaSTER123$$$**
+  - You can find additional Administrator functions under the User menu by clicking at the top right of the screen.
+You will find three different features:
+  1) Admin Moderation: This is currently a stub function available for future extension.
+On this page, you can view any flagged content and manage it.
+  2) Admin User Management: This feature allows admins to manage any account in the system.
+By typing in the correct username (it is case sensitive), you will be given a page to edit all details of the account.
+This includes modifying account emails and account permissions (i.e creating a new admin account), which is not available to the typical user.
+  3) Interaction Modification: For privacy reasons, this does NOT grant admins access to other interaction histories.
+It simply allows admin accounts to manually add their own interactions for development purposes.